Michigan vs. Alabama odds, March Madness predictions: 2026 NCAA Tournament Sweet 16 picks from proven model

 How to make Michigan vs. Alabama picks

-Now, the model simulated every possession of Alabama vs. Michigan 10,000 times and says one side of the spread hits in nearly 70% of simulations.
+Now, the model simulated every possession of Alabama vs. Michigan 10,000 times and says one side of the spread hits in well over 60% of simulations.
 You can only see that pick at SportsLine.

-So who wins Michigan vs. Alabama, and which side of the spread hits nearly 70% of the time?
+So who wins Michigan vs. Alabama, and which side of the spread hits well over 60% of the time?
 Visit SportsLine now to see which side of the Alabama vs. Michigan spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.